-I, , residing in hereby declare

-chi wo Fui trie ldren of the general public. uld prevent me from working thermore, I recognize that I and, or convicted of any offense nd have no history that would prevent declare that I have no interactions as within, and helping to create, a position obliged to inform the appropriate sunder the Criminal Code or under any from working with children of the general at schools in the past that itive school environment. upervisor if I am charged, other provincial or federal
+that I have no criminal record children of the general public. would prevent me from workin Furthermore, I recognize that I tried, or convicted of any offens statutes that would prevent me nd have no history that would preduce I declare that I have no interaction and within, and helping to create, a paramobliged to inform the appropriate under the Criminal Code or under a from working with children of the g event me from working with ns at schools in the past that positive school environment.
+The supervisor if I am charged, any other provincial or federal general public.

-the • sibility to protect the privacy of pup ot disclose confidential or personal i , -
+onsibility to protect the privacy of p not disclose confidential or person

-ecognize the school reserves the reason. he right to decline my volunteer servi ces without providing me
+I recognize the school reserves any reason. the right to decline my volunteer se ervices without providing me

 Dated: at

 Signature of Applicant:

-Signature of Witness:

-Pleas se list the names and phone no umbers of two references (not family members):
+Please list the names and phone numbers of two references (not fam ily members):

 1. Name: Telephone:

-1

-Tin ne:

 2. Name: Telephone:

 Company or Agency:

 Address:

-Tin

-Verij fication that references were o checked:
+Verification that references were checked:

-Sign ature of Principal/Supervisor: Da ite:
+Signature of Principal/Superviso r: Date: